7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Resource-Manager.md

 #### Resource Provider

-Resource Provider need to be registered, but by default a subscriptions has access
+Resource Provider need to be registered, but by default a subscriptions has access many registered resource providers other need to be registered.

 #### Resource Tags